I Enjoy Being a Girl

 "I Enjoy Being a Girl" is a show tune from the 1958 Rodgers and Hammerstein musical Flower Drum Song.
 It is the showpiece for the character of Linda Low, the lead showgirl.
 The musical is a comedic love story about growing up Chinese in America, the clash between the traditional values of the old country and the modern ways of America.

 Though Flower Drum Song was not as successful as other Rodgers and Hammerstein musicals, the song "I Enjoy Being a Girl" has remained a popular choice for recording vocalists, including Doris Day, Peggy Lee, Barbara McNair, Pat Suzuki, Lea Salonga, Florence Henderson, and Phranc.
 The lyrics praise the traditional values of being a woman who longs to be the object of a man's affection.
-It is often considered to be "camp" or "kitsch" and has frequently been performed by drag queens.

 Soundtrack recordings

 The original Broadway cast recording from 1958 includes the version sung by Pat Suzuki, who originated the role of Linda Low.
 When the musical was rewritten and revived by David Henry Hwang in 2002, Sandra Allen recorded a new version.
 The version recorded for the 1961 film soundtrack is credited to the character (Linda Low) rather than the actress (Nancy Kwan) as it was sung by B. J. Baker, who is not of Asian descent.